• Skip to main content

 The route consist of more than one step.
 You have to buy several train tickets.

-1a Travelling from Bangkok (Thailand) to Siem Reap (Cambodia)
+1a Travelling from Ho Chi Minh City (Vietnam) to Siem Reap (Cambodia)

-To travel from Thailand to Cambodia, you have to take a bus.
+To travel from Vietnam to Cambodia, you have to take a bus.
 There is no passenger train connection between these two countries.
-There are daily direct bus connections from Bangkok (Thailand) to Siem Reap (Cambodia) with a journey time of about 9 hours.
-Buy your bus ticket from 700 THB (20 EUR).
+There are daily direct bus connections from Ho Chi Minh City (Vietnam) to Siem Reap (Cambodia) with a journey time of 9 hours and a ticket fare from 25 EUR.
+And from Ho Chi Minh City to Phnom Penh with a journey time of 5 hours and a ticket fare from 15 EUR.
 Find the exact bus schedules and buy your ticket via the given booking websites.

-Where to buy a ticket from Bangkok to Siem Reap?
+Where to buy a ticket from Ho Chi Minh City to Siem Reap?

 Our recommendation!
 Buy your train ticket or bus ticket at 12go.
 Compare ticket prices from different companies on this travel connection.